benchmarko/CPCBasicTS/README.md

 - Just open index.html in a browser.
   The user interface shows several windows, which can be reduced and expanded by pressing the **green** buttons.
-- The *Input* window is used to input and modify the BASIC code.
+- The *Input* window is used to input and modify the BASIC program.
   - Use the *first selection field* to select the example library: CPCBasic *examples*, CPCBasicApps *apps*, *examplesTS* or *storage*.
   - Use the *second selection field* to select a sample program.
-It will reset the CPC, and run the program.
+It will reset the CPC and run the program.
-  - The **Reload** button reloads the page with the current settings.
-(Please note that changes to the BASIC program are not saved!)
+  - The **Reload** button reloads the page with the current settings put in URL parameters.
+(Please note that modifications of the BASIC program are not saved!)
-  - The **Help** button opens the readme file in a browser.
+  - The **Help** button opens the readme in the browser.
   - The **Check** button checks the syntax of the program.
 It compiles the program to JavaScript.
-  - The **Convert** button opens a popover with functuons to renumber lines or pretty print the source.
+  - The **Convert** button opens a popover with functuons to renumber lines or pretty print the  program.
     - The **Renum** button renumbers the lines (see also *RENUM*)
     - The **Pretty** button performs a pretty print on the input.
-    - The **Undo** button reverts the last renum or pretty print
+    - The **Undo** button reverts the last renum or pretty print.
-    - The **Redo** button activates the last renum or pretty print
+    - The **Redo** button activates the last renum or pretty print.
   - The **Download** button downloads the program in tokenized BASIC format with AMSDOS header.
-In can be imported via Drag&Drop in CPCBasicTS later.
-It can also used directly with the emulator *CPCEMU* in *|TAPE* mode or put in a DSK image to load with any other CPC emulator.
+It can be imported via Drag&Drop later.
+It can also be used directly with the *CPCEMU* emulator in *|TAPE* mode, or put in a DSK image to load with any other CPC emulator.
 - The *CPC* window shows the output on a CPC screen.
-  - The **Run** button compiles the BASIC program to JavaScript and runs it.
-Press it after changing the input source.
+  - The **Run** button compiles the BASIC program to JavaScript and runs it (simular to *RUN*).
-    - If the focus is on the CPC screen, keystrokes will be detected by a running program.
-(An alternative way of input is the *virtual keyboard* below.)
+    - If the focus is on the CPC screen, keystrokes will be detected by a running program or also in direct mode.
+An alternative way of input is the *virtual keyboard* below.
   - The **Break** button halts the program.
-  - The **Continue** button continues the program.
 This is an unconditional break.
-Pressing the ESC key once also halts the program, if not masked with *ON BREAK CONT*
+Pressing the ESC key once also halts the program, if not masked with *ON BREAK CONT*.
+  - The **Continue** button continues the program (simular to *CONT*).
   - The **Reset** button resets the CPC.
   - The **Screenshot** button creates a screenshot of the current CPC screen.
   - The **Sound** button activates or deactivates sound.
-    - If you use the *Reload* button with sound activated, the sound needs to be activated again.
-Just do a user action, e.g. click somewhere.
+    - If you start the app or use the *Reload* button with the sound enabled, the sound needs to be activated by a user action, e.g. a click anywhere.
 This is a browser limitation.
 - The *Text View* window shows the text which is written in text mode.
 - The *Keyboard* window shows a virtual keyboard which can be also used with touch devices.
 You can test the functionality with the test program [keyboard](https://benchmarko.github.io/CPCBasicTS/?example=test/keyboard&showKbd=true).
 - The *Keyboard Layout* window allows you to change the layout of the keyboard.
 - The *Input* window is an alternative way to send input to the CPC.
 - The *Console* window shows the textual output.
 This is useful for copying and pasting the output.
 It is cleared when the CPC screen is cleared (*MODE* or *CLS*).
 - The *Variables* window allows you to see the variables used by the program.
+Simple variables can also be modified.
 - In the *JavaScript* window you will see the compiled JavaScript code.
 It can be changed and then executed with the **Run** button in this window.
 So it is possible to program the simulated CPC directly with JavaScript.

-## Restrictions

-- CPCBasicTS is still in progress and not complete or accurate.
-The goal is that most BASIC programs run without change.
-- It is BASIC only and can not execute Z80 machine code
-- Unimplemented commands are ignored: *AUTO*, *PRINT #8*, *RESUME* (partly), *SPEED KEY/WRITE*, *WIDTH*, *WRITE #8*, some AMDSOS commands.
-- Sound: More hardware volume envelopes
-- Multi-line strings containing LF (\n)
-- No complete check of the BASIC program
-- Incomplete type checking
-- Variables typed with *DEFINT*, *DEFREAL* or *DEFSTR* are different from those with type extension:
-  `defint a: a=1: a%=2: ?a,a%`
-- Array access: Array indices are not rounded, and there is no range check.
-- *ON ERROR GOTO* and *RESUME* without line number do not fully work because this would require to single step every instruction.
-- Resulting JavaScript looks ugly because there is no *GOTO* in JavaScript.
-  Control structures need to be converted to *GOTO* because for some commands and events it is necessary to jump out of a block.
-- Interpreted CPC BASIC may contain lines of arbitrary content if they are not executed, e.g. comments without marking them as comments.
-The CPCBasicTS compiler does not allow this.
-- Maybe something more...

 ## Extensions and Features